samanthachiuu/README.md/README.md

 In this project, I will propose a ux design of a mobile app to enhance the aestetic and convenience experience of the scheduling community.
 The motivation of the project is to better manage our time as busy individuals going through our day.
 I will offer the accessibility and satisfactory of the user experience by creating 3 features I want to improve within this community and prototypes of how I will improve it.

-## Design statement:
+## Design Statement:

 Finding time to do everything you have to do in a day can be difficult when you do not have anything to note it down on.
 One of the biggest issues as students is that we never plan when we should do our homework and only know when the homework is due.
 Another issue is that we tend to overschedule ourselves and end up having to skip out on things because you did not know you over booked.
 Lastly, students want to hang out with their friends but people usually take forever to reply.
 My app, MYSchedule, will be able to resolve all of these issues by my project because I will be addressing each issue with a solution.
 MYSchedule tends to help other people with managing their time and going through their day more efficiently and productively.

-## Competitor analysis [Heuristic Evaluation]:
+## Website Analysis: Heuristic Evaluation

-I chose to focus on two different communities . [read more...](https://github.com/samanthachiuu/DH150-Assignment1/blob/master/README.md)
+I chose to focus on two different communities for my heuristic evalution because I wanted to see which community I wanted to focus on for my project.
+For my evalution, I focused on UCLA's webpage, myUCLA.edu class planner and Craigslist.
+I aim to recognize, detect and analyze both the websites following Jakob Nielsen’s 10 Usability Heuristics for User Interface Design to identify usability problems.
+I ended up choosing myUCLA class planner because I personally felt most connected to the issues and community.  [read more...](https://github.com/samanthachiuu/DH150-Assignment1/blob/master/README.md)

 myUCLA | Craigslist
 ------------|-------------
 ![myUCLA](https://user-images.githubusercontent.com/59623131/72328734-55ab2680-3668-11ea-85fe-1ee492ad948a.png)|![Craigslist](https://user-images.githubusercontent.com/59623131/72328811-7d9a8a00-3668-11ea-9463-ce81e319e067.png)